 If you plan on selling your handmade items, you’ll need to be able to accept payments.
 When selling through an online marketplace (like Etsy or Artfire), the marketplace collects the payment from the customer on your behalf.
 The marketplace then takes a portion of the sale (their processing fees) and deposits the rest into your account.
 But, if you are selling in person, you’ll need a method of collecting payments.
-Here are your options:

 1) Cash or checks.
 Cash or checks are the easiest way to collect funds from local customers.
 Remember to allow checks to clear before giving the customer their item.

 2) Credit card readers.
 There are a number of small business credit card readers available.
-The credit card readers hook into your smartphone or tablet and process the customer payment on your behalf.
+The credit card readers use your smartphone or tablet and process the customer payment on your behalf.
 The company then takes a portion of the sale for processing the payment and deposits the remaining funds into your account.
 The needs of each small business vary, so compare your options to figure out which reader suits your small business best.
 For example, if you primarily take orders over the phone, make sure you choose a credit card reader with lower fees for keyed in transactions.
 To help you decide which will work best for your needs, I’ve summarized some main points about each in the chart below.
 Links to each credit card reader can be found at the end of the article.

 Information below updated 4/11/16.

 |Square||Free.
 Order online. $10 in office or electronic stores that is credited back to your account after use.||Swiped: 2.75%, Keyed in: 3.5% + $0.15||1 business day, includes all business processed before 8pm ET the preceding day.||Additional features likes a register app, Square store, and more available.
 Email only customer service.|